Sedgwick County elections office navigating logistical challenges with pandemic precautions

 SEDGWICK COUNTY, Kan.
 (KSNW) – The coronavirus pandemic is posing some logistical challenges to the Sedgwick County elections office.

-Lehman says, over 75 percent of Sedgwick County election workers are in the high-risk categories for coronavirus based on their age alone.
-So far, the office only has about 30 percent of the workers it needs to put on the election.
+Lehman says over 75% of Sedgwick County election workers are in the high-risk categories for coronavirus based on their age alone.
+So far, the office only has about 30% of the workers it needs to put on the election.

-The elections office is recruiting 16 and 17-year-olds to come work the polls, but that can be a challenge for the November general election which takes place while students are in school.
+The elections office is recruiting 16 and 17-year-olds to work the polls but that can be a challenge for the November general election which takes place while students are in school.

 Several polling sites in the county have also backed out, according to Lehman.